Tshidycodes/Climate-Change-Impact-on-Agriculture/README.md

 - There is a positive correlation between Extreme Weather Events and Econimic losses.
 As the number of extreme weather events increase, so do the magnitude of economic losses, thereby confirming Extreme Weather Events as one of the key drivers of financial loss in the agricultural sector

-### **which crops are most vulnerable to climatic changes**
+### **Which crops are most vulnerable to climatic changes**

-For Nigeria Rice, Corn and Cotton are among crops that are likely to result in huge losses and for the US that would be Cotton, Vegetables and Barley.
+- For Nigeria Rice, Corn and Cotton are among crops that are likely to result in huge losses and for the US that would be Cotton, Vegetables and Barley.

 ### **Which adaptation strategies work best for each country?**